 Translate

-Friday 4 October 2024
+Friday, 4 October 2024

 Black Hollow Wood

 It was said that once, long ago, a terrible crime had been committed in the heart of Black Hollow.
 A young woman, Elara Drummond, had disappeared one cold autumn night.
-She was never found, though her shawl, torn and bloodstained, was discovered near an old stone well deep within the woods.
+She was never found, though her shawl, torn and bloodstained, was discovered near an old stone well, deep within the woods.
 The villagers believed she had been taken by something not of this world, something old and vengeful that lingered among the ancient trees.

-Time passed, and though the memory of Elarar’s disappearance faded from common conversation, the woods remained a place of mystery and fear.
+Time passed, and though the memory of Elara’s disappearance faded from common conversation, the woods remained a place of mystery and fear.
 Yet, for young Thomas Granger, none of the village superstitions held much sway.
 He was a sceptic, a man of reason, and he scoffed at the tales of spirits and curses.
 Black Hollow, to him, was just a woodland, dark and ancient perhaps, but no more haunted than the empty churchyard on the hill.

 One autumn evening, determined to prove his point, Thomas announced he would spend the night in Black Hollow.
 The village elders tried to dissuade him, warning of a spirit entity said to guard the woods.
 Some said it was the ghost of Elara, others claimed it was something far older, a presence that predated the village itself.
 But Thomas laughed off their warnings, packing a bag and setting off just before dusk.